 Developmental Genomics Section, Laboratory of Cellular and Developmental Biology

-Our ultimate goal is to determine how the collective action of genes results in an individual with specific characteristics and disease susceptibilities.
+Our ultimate goal is to determine how the collective action of genes results in an individual with specific characteristics, development, and disease susceptibilities.

 Applying our Research

 Subtle perturbations in gene networks are likely to cause much of inherited disease susceptibility, but understanding how complex genotypes and environmental interactions result in disease will require experimental systems biology using model organisms.
 Predictive models for gene and pathway function will be important for diagnosis and ultimately intervention, fulfilling the promise of the human genome project.